Superkikim/mh-maxsmart-hass/README.md

 2. **🔧 Enhance Device Info** - Adds hardware identification
 3. **🧹 Clean Up Entities** - Removes incorrect entities (1-port devices)
 4. **💾 Preserve Settings** - Keeps your custom names and configuration
-5. **✅ Show Notification** - Confirms successful migration

-### Migration Notification
-After upgrading, you'll see a notification confirming the migration:
-> "4 MaxSmart devices have been migrated.
-You can customize device and port names by clicking the gear icon of each device."

 ### What's Preserved?
 - ✅ **Device names** you've customized